geoffreylitt/automerge-slate-playground/README.md

 - Add a second client window with option to enable/disable sync, for testing concurrent editing
 - Figure out TS types for Cursors
-- Add a rich text mode using the OAFS model. (could build off of the [Slate Rich Text](https://www.slatejs.org/examples/richtext) example)